niu541412/homebrew_old_macos/README.md

 ### rust

-* **Issue:** Python dependency.
+* **Issue1:** Python dependency.
 Recent rust will use "python" to build libaray.
 However, in deprecated macOS, "python" is python2.
 * **Solution:** Change PATH in debug mode or modify the `configure` file.
+* **Issue2:** /usr/local/Cellar/llvm/19.1.2/include/llvm/CodeGen/MachineFunction.h:440:39: error: call to unavailable function 'get': introduced in macOS 10.14
+* **Solution:** use LLVM 17, you can temporarily change the symlink `/usr/local/opt/llvm` to the desired version. llvm is mandatory to compile in rust formula.

 ### carthage